 Insurance premiums are perhaps the best independent measure of just how dangerous a particular profession is.

 2013 annual insurance premiums in South Africa:

 Divide roughly by 15 to bring to dollars.

 Statistically, chiropractic is very safe; more than 200 times safer than some medical specialties according to the insurance companies.
 Nevertheless, iatrogenic illness happens regularly in our clinics too; mostly it's benign and of no great consequences but very occasionally it can be serious too.

 We make no boasts at Chiropractic Help because we are not treating patients with very serious life-threatening conditions; there's no place for arrogance.
-But our treatment is relatively safe and deaths are virtually non existent.
+But our treatment is relatively safe and deaths are virtually non existent from iatrogenic illness.

 However, less serious iatrogenic illness certainly occurs in the chiropractic profession too.